 • tin tiles to shed water off the roof.

-I reappropriated two small-shelf braces to tie the roof down to the top frame of the shed.
+I also reappropriated two old shelf braces to tie the roof down to the top frame on the inside of the shed.

 I’d reused the one broad shelf across the back, and made another broad shelf on the right side, with a corner notch cut off so that it wouldn’t obstruct the door.
-I left the top frame (in the deconstruction pic, above) practically as-is.
+The top frame (in the deconstruction pic, above) was left almost as-is.
 It has several screws on which cords and things can hang, just like on the back of the door.

 I only had three full floor boards, but in the gap at the back, I placed an old camper sink and a bin containing supplies.
 Both objects drain, so should any water manage to get in, it won’t be standing for very long.